iauns/cpm/README.rst

     )                     # through our own interface hence why we export it.

 In this case, GLM's definitions and include paths will be exported to the direct consumer of your module.
-It will not export this module to anything other than the consumer of your module.
+It will not export this module to any parents of your consumer.

 Using existing module version
 -----------------------------